 Wondering how to supercharge clicks from your Google Ads account?
 The Maximize Clicks strategy lives up to its name.
 It focuses on maximal clicks for old and new campaigns within your given budget.

-If you struggle with high cost-per-click (CPC) in your industry, this strategy is a sigh of relief.
+If you struggle with high cost-per-click (CPC) in your industry, this strategy can help you breathe a sigh of relief.
 Google sets maximum CPCs on your behalf so you can reap the clicks without blowing through ad spend.

-Just remember: if your audience is more active at certain times of day or year, you can’t target them with that criteria through the Maximize Clicks strategy.
+Just remember: if your audience is more active at certain times of day or year, you can’t target them with that info through the Maximize Clicks strategy.

 The takeaway

-Smart Bidding works best for ads backed with ample conversion attribution data, A/B testing insights, flexible budgets, and exact-match keywords.
+Smart Bidding works best for ads backed with proper conversion tracking, A/B testing insights, flexible budgets, and exact-match keywords.

 Our formula for success?
 Google Premier Partner status, a dedicated staff of PPC experts, and exclusive access to performance metrics from ConversionIQ.